openumea/RDFtoHTML/README.md

 To to this setup the following code to be run when the server starts `rdf-to-html --watch DCAT_FILE [DCAT_FILE ...]
 OUTPUT_DIR`.
 The conversion script will then run everytime the files change.

+Our [github pages](http://openumea.github.io/RDFtoHTML) contains an example of a file run through the converter.

 ## Develop
 The generated files can of course be opened manually, but for convenience